adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

 ```

 In case you wondered:
-The PostgreSQL DB can be easily started with "docker run --name postgres-db -e POSTGRES_PASSWORD=docker -p 5432:5432 -d postgres" and the DB and user simply created with "CREATE DATABASE ..." and "CREATE USER ...".
+The PostgreSQL DB can be easily started with `docker run --name postgres-db -e POSTGRES_PASSWORD=docker -p 5432:5432 -d postgres` and the DB and user simply created with `CREATE DATABASE ...` and `CREATE USER ...`.

 We need to configure an alternative datasource which will be used when unit testing our application (src/test/resources/application.yml):
 ```yml